 More information about Palau is available on the Palau country page and from other Department of State publications and other sources listed at the end of this fact sheet.

 U.S. Assistance to Palau

-The United States and Palau signed the Compact Review Agreement in 2010, with a wide range of federal programs in Palau that, under the CRA, will continue until 2024.
-The United States also worked with Palau to establish the Compact Trust Fund to assist Palau in achieving healthy economic growth.
-As of July 2018, the value of the Compact Trust Fund was approximately $226,362,000.
+The United States provides a wide range of federal programs in Palau that, under the CRA, will continue until 2024.
+Under the CRA, the United States also provided additional contributions to the Compact Trust Fund, which assists Palau in achieving healthy economic growth.
+As of March 2022, the value of the Compact Trust Fund was approximately $296.4 million.